pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ## Customize a Workspace

-You can customize the following for a workspace
+You can customize the following for a workspace:

 - The name and icon of the workspace.

 - Payment and terms of service information for Sites built in your workspace.

 To customize a Professional Workspace, go to the workspace you wish to customize, then click the **Settings** tab.